tyler-technologies-oss/forge/README.md

 > **Note:** the components are actually self-defining, but without something in your application referencing those components they could be left out during bundling.
 > These definition functions ensure that the components are bundled within your application.

+#### Package format

+The `@tylertech/forge` package follows the following format:

+- `dist/`: Contains all pre-built static distribution sources.
+  - `<component name>/`: pre-built CSS stylesheets for specific components.
+  - `esm/`: Contains the bundled ESM JavaScript sources (includes dependencies as code-split chunks)
+  - `forge-core.css`: The optional Forge core stylesheet.
+Typically useful when using the `<forge-scaffold>` for your outer page layout.
+  - `forge-dark.css`: The default Forge dark theme (must be loaded after `forge.css`).
+  - `forge.css`: The pre-built Forge global stylesheet.
+Contains all required component-specific stylesheets.
+You should prefer to load individual stylesheets instead of this global stylesheet in production.
+- `esm/`: Contains the unbundled ESM JavaScript sources as the main entry to the package (includes bare module specifiers)
+- `styles/`: Contains all Sass stylesheets as a copy directly from the library.
+- `LICENSE`: The Apache 2.0 license.
+- `package.json`: The package specification.
+- `README.md`: This README.md file.

 #### CSS